 5Note that here we assume the declaration of the NatSeq concatenation operator as given in page 34, where it is declared to be associative.
-If we consider the declaration of this operator given in page 54, which is also declared to have nil as identity element, then we should write this equation as reduces to true, while the term does not reduce further.
+If we consider the declaration of this operator given in page 54, which is also declared to have nil as identity element, then we should write this equation as does not reduce further.